Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Surfaces of constant curvature

-Because we assumed that $F$ is a Hecke eigenform, the first Hecke eigenvalue is $1$.
-Therefore $i\infty$ is a regular zero of $\phi_{m,0}$, and now the theorem follows from Theorem \ref{genthm}. \end{proof} \begin{corollary} There exist eigenfunctions on $SL_2 (\mathbb{Z}) \backslash SL_2(\mathbb{R})$ that have only two nodal domains but with arbitrarily large eigenvalues. \end{corollary}
+Because we assumed that $F$ is a Hecke cusp form, the first Hecke eigenvalue is $1$.
+Therefore $i\infty$ is a regular zero of $\phi_{m,0}$, and now the theorem follows from Theorem \ref{genthm}. \end{proof} \begin{coro} There exist eigenfunctions on $PSL_2 (\mathbb{Z}) \backslash PSL_2(\mathbb{R})$ that have only two nodal domains but with arbitrarily large eigenvalues. \end{coro}

-We remark here that Theorem \ref{hecke} is false, without the assumption that $F$ is a Hecke eigenform.
+We remark here that Theorem \ref{hecke} is false, without the assumption that $F$ is a Hecke cusp form.
 To construct a counter example, let $\Delta(z)$ be the discriminant modular form given by

 where $q=e^{2\pi i z}$.
-This is a weight $12$ modular form on $SL_2(\mathbb{Z})\backslash \mathbb{H}$.
-Thus $\Delta(z)^2$ is a modular form of weight $24$ on $SL_2(\mathbb{Z})\backslash \mathbb{H}$, and
+This is a weight $12$ modular form on $PSL_2(\mathbb{Z})\backslash \mathbb{H}$.
+Thus $\Delta(z)^2$ is a modular form of weight $24$ on $PSL_2(\mathbb{Z})\backslash \mathbb{H}$, and

-is a Laplacian eigenfunction on $SL_2(\mathbb{Z})\backslash SL_2 (\mathbb{R})$ of weight $24$.
+is a Laplacian eigenfunction on $PSL_2(\mathbb{Z})\backslash PSL_2 (\mathbb{R})$ of weight $24$.
 To count the number of nodal domains of this eigenfunction, we let

-be the fundamental domain of $SL_2(\mathbb{Z}) \backslash \mathbb{H}$, and let $M_0 = \mathcal{F} \times \{\theta~:~ 0\leq \theta < 2\pi\}$.
+be the fundamental domain of $PSL_2(\mathbb{Z}) \backslash \mathbb{H}$, and let $M_0 = \mathcal{F} \times \{\theta~:~ 0\leq \theta < 2\pi\}$.

 We then consider the restrictions of $\Phi$ to the top $\theta = 2\pi$, side $x=-1/2$, and front $x^2+y^2=1$ of the solid $M_0$.

 It can be shown that the nodal set of $\Phi$ on the side is that of $\cos (24\theta)=0$, and on the front is that of $\cos (12(\varphi+2\theta))=0$, where we define $\varphi = \arccos (x)$.
 We compute the nodal set of the restriction to the top numerically using Mathematica.